 Testimonies from female investment and social network founders

+Lu Li, Blooming Founders“80 per cent of female founders are bootstrapping the business from their own savings which makes them more cautious about how to invest the money.”
 ‘The general lack of funding is obviously a big roadblock, but typically female-founded companies are under-resourced to begin with, so the likelihood to become ‘investment ready’ is smaller.
 Within our own social network, we’ve seen first-hand how women have to look for different methods to get their businesses off the ground in ways that don’t break the bank.
 I think that makes female founders more resourceful as startup leaders”.

 Anna Sofat, Addidi“Addidi Angels was the first female angel club, originally founded in 2009.
 At that time, less than 5% of angel investors were women and the club was set up with the specific objective of increasing that to 15%.
 Today, according to the UK Business Angels Association, women now make up 14.1% of British angels, I like to think we’ve had a hand in that.
 This also means there are more investors out there looking for the business durability female founders can offer.”

 Words from a male angel investorNow we’re not going down the whole ‘men are from Mars, women are from Venus’ route, it’s more about the fact that because female entrepreneurs have found themselves on the ‘back-foot’ in the business world for so long, they have developed strategies that ultimately make the businesses they lead more successful.
 Let’s hear from a male angel investor on this subject…

 They’ve to be flexibleAccording to David Nethero, MD of global angel investing network, Golden Seeds, because women have historically had less success with seeking traditional forms of investment, they’ve had to become more resilient, and strict with the capital they have acquired as a result: “The resource efficiency of women entrepreneurs is often by necessity.
 While women have made great strides in entrepreneurship in the past decade, they still lag behind their male counterparts when it comes to raising capital.
 Because women know they’re likely to start with less funding, but are determined to scale their companies anyway, they generally learn early to be capital efficient.” – David Nethero, Golden Seeds

-“Regardless of their location, the women founders I’ve met are creating diverse workforces and company cultures.
+They naturally encourage collaboration“Regardless of their location, the women founders I’ve met are creating diverse workforces and company cultures.
 I saw this firsthand in the company my wife founded, and it has been repeated innumerable times in the years since, as I have witnessed dozens of pitches by women entrepreneurs.
 Women-led company cultures tend to be collaborative, inclusive and consultative.”

+Women score low on seeking investment, yet high on returns and potentialAs we’ve seen, there is tangible evidence on offer that shows women make more resilient and resourceful startup leaders who can stimulate solid returns on investment.
+Added to this is the colossal buying power of women as consumers in the UK and beyond.
+So investing in female founders can make as much business sense as a moral one for investors.
+Whilst female entrepreneurs are creating their own networks and investment companies to circumnavigate the barriers to seeking investment, established venture capital firms must reassess the way they look for business talent too.
 The main barrier for women seeking investment remains the ‘tradition of pitching’ for investment.
 But if firms can be open about more up-t0-date forms of pitching that focus on the ability and potential of the entrepreneur and their ideas, over a male-created format that doesn’t work for everyone, firms will no longer ignore the hidden gems of female founders who have been left behind in the past.

 Share this story